taham8875/til/Django for apis book/DjangoForAPIs.md

 ![Django for APIs Book Cover](assets/cover.png)

-Hi, this is a cheat sheet for the book [Django for APIs](https://djangoforapis.com/), i will be using this cheat sheet to summarize the book and to be able to return to something if i needed a quick refresh.
+Hi, this is a cheat sheet for the book [Django for APIs](https://djangoforapis.com/), I will use this cheat sheet to summarize the book and to be able to return to it if I needed a quick refresh.

-I ignored some of the book content, like the deployment part and using git, I wanted to focus only on the and Django REST Framework parts.
+I ignored some of the book content, like the deployment part and using git, I wanted to focus only on Django REST Framework.

 I hope you find it useful.